Roll20/roll20-character-sheets/Fading Suns 2nd Edition Revised/README.md

 - first release of the Fading Suns v2.75 (a.k.a.
 2nd Edition Revised by FASA).

 # TODO list

+- Make the "+/- #d" roll query more comprehensible and add to i18n.

 - General improvements to goal rolls
   - Ability to switch b/w public vs GM roll